Collaborative Document Editing with Multiple Users and AI Agents: System Implementation

 \subsection{Backend Application}

-Our backend consists of two servers: one responsible for managing data, authentication, and authorization, and another dedicated to performing computationally intensive operations.

-The main entry point is a \textit{Python} server built with \textit{FastAPI}, which launches \textit{Yjs} and \textit{Socket.IO} websockets to manage real-time data updates.
-The second server implements a \textit{Celery} task queue to perform expensive background operations (i.e. agents' document tasks).
-The servers connect to a \textit{MongoDB} to persist and access data (e.g. documents, texts, comments, agent profiles).
+Our \textit{Python} server is built with \textit{FastAPI}, launching \textit{Yjs} and \textit{Socket.IO} websockets to manage real-time data updates.
+A second server implements a \textit{Celery} task queue for expensive background operations (i.e. agents' document tasks).
+The servers connect to a \textit{MongoDB} (e.g. persisting documents, texts, comments, agent profiles).